crmchattie/aider/aider/website/docs/config/aider_conf.md

 ## Specify what edit format the LLM should use (default depends on model)
 #edit-format: xxx

-## Use product manager edit format for the main chat
+## Use delegator edit format for the main chat
-#product-manager: false
+#delegator: false

 ## Use architect edit format for the main chat
 #architect: false